OIDC implementation

 You can use this login_hint

-to prefill end-user information that we send to the IdP, such as the end-user's national identification number.
+to prefill end-user information to send to the IdP, such as the national identification number of the end-user.
 The format is a space-separated list of key-value pairs: login_hint=key1:value1 key2:value2

-You can find specific configuration examples for the following ID methods here:
+You can find specific configuration examples for the following eIDs here:

 login_hint